Syndicate555/Tree_Companion/README.md

 # tree_companion

 A new Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.
+Install all the dependencies and add ENV variables

 A few resources to get you started if this is your first Flutter project: